EuBIC/ReproducibleMSGuidelines/guidelines.md

 by the search engine should be uploaded to the same repository as the mass spectrometer's raw data.
 Fields: Proteomics, ProteoGenomics

-Name: The Quantitative information of is made available in the HUPO-PSI standard file format mzTab.
+Name: The Quantitative information is made available in the HUPO-PSI standard file format mzTab.
 Category: Gold
 Description: [mzTab](http://www.psidev.info/mztab) is a HUPO-PSI standard file fomat that store proteomics and metabolomics identification and quantification results including: Peptide spectrum matches, Peptides, metabolites and proteins.
 Fields: Proteomics, ProteoGenomics, Metabolomics